DataDog/documentation/content/en/developers/metrics/metrics_type.md

 [2]: /developers/metrics/dogstatsd_metrics_submission/#gauge
 [3]: /api/?lang=python#post-timeseries-points
 {{% /tab %}}
-{{% tab "Histogram" %}}
+{{% tab "HISTOGRAM" %}}

 HISTOGRAM metric type allows to measure the statistical distribution of a set of values.
 Datadog HISTOGRAM metric type is an extension of the [StatsD timing metric type][1]: it aggregates the values that are sent during a defined time interval (usually defaults to 10 seconds with the Agent) and produces different metrics representing the different aggregation possible for the set of value.
-Depending of the aggregation, the metric type stored by Datadog is different.
+Depending on the aggregation, the metric type stored by Datadog is different.

 For example: if you send `X` values for a HISTOGRAM metric `<METRIC_NAME>` during an Agent flush interval the following metrics are produced by the Agent: